-If you file as married-filing-jointly and if your modified adjusted gross income (MAGI) is between \$212,000 and \$266,000, the Part B income-related monthly adjustment amount (IRMAA), or the charge added on to the regular Medicare Part B premium, is \$74 (in addition to the base premium of \$185) in 2025 If you file as married-filing-separately and lived with your spouse at any time during the year, it's \$406.90.
+If a client files as married-filing-jointly and her modified adjusted gross income (MAGI) is between \$212,000 and \$266,000, the Part B IRMAA is \$74 per month (in addition to the base premium of \$185.
+If she files as married-filingseparately but lived with her spouse at any time during the year, it's \$406.90.
 Clearly, the government doesn't want people manipulating their filing status to get around paying higher Medicare premiums.
-It doesn't mean married people should never file separate returns, as there could be other good reasons for doing so.
+It doesn't mean married people should never file separate returns, as there could be good reasons for doing so.
 But for people on Medicare, the higher premiums arising from the lower IRMAA thresholds need to be factored into the decision.
+(Note: the IRMAA is based on tax returns filed two years prior.
+The 2025 premiums noted here would be based on 2023 tax returns.)